Curious on how solar swimming pool covers actually work? Let’s dig into it!

 One of the highest quality products on the market.
 However, it’s also one of the priciest.
 According to Blue Wave, this one saves up to 95% water and chemicals from evaporating.

 Intex Solar Cover is one of the most popular solar pool covers for above ground pools out there due to its high efficacy and budget-friendly price.

 Sun2Solar offers an excellent level of heat entrapment while staying relatively well priced.
 It’s also available in both blue and clear varieties, so you can choose the one that fits your needs.

 There you have it.
-A complete guide with everything you need to know about solar pool covers and how they work.
+A complete guide with everything you need to know about solar pool covers and how solar pool covers work.

 As you can see, solar pool covers will work by entrapping and preserving the heat without costing you more on electricity bills!

 Also, it’ll keep all dirt and debris out of your pool and maintain the water’s chemical stability for longer.

 For that reason, a solar pool cover is an excellent investment that you should consider if you want to worry less about your pool.